Mary Beloff

 Mary Beloff is an Argentine jurist with expertise in Criminal Law, Criminal Procedure, and Children's Rights.
-She holds a professorship in Criminal Law and Criminal Procedure at the University of Buenos Aires and, since November 30, 2007, has served as Prosecutor General for Criminal Policy, Human Rights, and Community Services within the National Public Prosecutor's Office of the Argentine Republic.
-Notably, she is currently a member of the United Nations Committee on the Rights of the Child (2023-2027).
+She holds the position of Professor of Criminal Law and Criminal Procedure (Chair) at the University of Buenos Aires and, since November 30, 2007, has served as Prosecutor General for Criminal Policy, Human Rights, and Community Services within the National Public Prosecutor's Office of the Argentine Republic.
+She is currently a member of the United Nations Committee on the Rights of the Child (2023-2027).

 Biography and academic career

 Mary Beloff completed her secondary education at the Colegio Nacional de Buenos Aires and graduated with an Honors Diploma in Law from the University of Buenos Aires (UBA).
 Her extensive academic background includes a Master of Laws (LL.M.) from Harvard University and a Doctorate in Criminal Law from the University of Buenos Aires, for which she received the highest distinction of summa cum laude and the Faculty Award.

 As part of the first generation to study under the UBA Faculty of Law's revised curriculum, she now serves as a Full Professor of Criminal Law and Criminal Procedure at the University of Buenos Aires's Faculty of Law.
 She is also a tenured member of the Faculty Council and heads the Department of Criminal Law and Criminology.
 Additionally, she holds a Full Professorship at the University of Palermo, where she directs the "Criminal Law II" program.

 During her university studies, she contributed to Revista Lecciones y Ensayos and founded Revista de crítica jurídica No hay Derecho, both student-edited journals for distinguished UBA students.
 In 2003, she co-founded and continues to co-direct Revista Academia, a legal journal that debuted that same year.
 It stands as the first journal published in both Spanish and Portuguese dedicated exclusively to legal education topics.